 How to wash climbing rope

 Climbing rope is one of the few pieces of equipment that requires periodic cleaning especially if you climb outdoors regularly.
 Dirt deposited on your rope increases the wear and tear to your rope and other climbing gear such as belay device, carabiner, quickdraws, and anchor.
-Hence it is necessary to wash your rope when it’s dirty.
+Hence it is necessary to wash your rope not just when it’s dirty.

 Steps for washing climbing rope

-1 – rinse rope with water
+Step 1 – Brush and rinse the rope

-2 – soak rope in lukewarm water
+Step 2 – Soak the rope in lukewarm water with rope-cleaning chemicals

 How to wash climbing rope